laboratorybox/labbox_ephys/README.md

 ### Step 2.
 Configuration

-Set the following environment variables in your `.bashrc` file:
+Set the following environment variables at the bottom of your `~/.bashrc` file:

 ```
 # A directory where the system will store large temporary files.